A sales funnel is vital for an Information business if you’re going to use paid traffic.

 You can use split testing, but it’s a slightly more advanced technique.
 Don’t worry about it until you’ve built your sales funnel and it has the average conversion rates.

 The average conversion rates should be reached with the above methods.
-Split testing is used to go beyond the average conversion rates (not the reach the average).
+Split testing is used to go beyond the average conversion rates (not to reach the average).

 To split test means to duplicate the page, and change just one element from that page.